secretstartups/handbook/architecture/workflow/index.html.md

    1. When ready, the MR is assigned to the Engineeeing Leader that will make the appropriate decisions for merging
    1. Once merged, a link to the blueprint is added to the Architecture Roadmap

-#### Executing on the outcomes of the Architecture Workflow
+## Execution

 At this point, problem scope (domain and organizational) is known and documented.
-From this point on, we're focused on execution.
+From this point on, we're focused on execution, which is outside the scope of the Architecture Workflow.
+At this stage, DRIs take full control and drive towards results:

 1. Three (3) [Directly Responsible Individuals (DRIs)](/handbook/people-group/directly-responsible-individuals/) are assigned and collaborate together to get the work done,
 1. A [Working Group](/company/team/structure/working-groups/) can be formed if deemed necessary by DRIs